 - 2% of Canadians aged 15 or older have a gambling problem.

 How many Canadians take part in gambling?

-Overall, 60% of Canadians report they spend money on games and gambling.
-However, there is some variation across the provinces and territories, and depending on age, gender, and household income.
+Overall, 60% of Canadians report they spend some money every month on games and gambling.
+However, there is some variation across the provinces and territories, as well as depending on age, gender, and household income.

 How much do Canadians spend on gambling?